 If your interview is in person, it’s best to wear full business attire.
 For men, a tie and suit jacket will never fail.
 For women, a sharp blouse and business pants or skirt should suffice.

 If your medical school interview is virtual, don’t take it as an opportunity to roll out of bed and into the meeting!
 You might only be in your home office or bedroom, but it’s still important to look and feel your best.
-Imagine you’re going into the admissions office and dress as if you were meeting potential future medical school mentors, faculty, and staff.
+Imagine you’re going into the admissions office and dressing as if you were meeting potential future medical school mentors, faculty, and staff.

 2. Take Care of Yourself Before the Interview

 Set yourself up for success by making sure that you are at your best — both mentally and physically.
-Get a good night sleep prior to the interview, eat well and drink plenty of water.
+Get a good night’s sleep prior to the interview, eat well and drink plenty of water.

 If you’re physically going to the admissions office, map out the route you’re going to take to get to the interview and allow yourself sufficient time to get there.
 Build in extra time to accommodate traffic and other possible delays.

-It may feel over-the-top, but consider even repeating positive mantras to yourself the night before and morning of the interview.
+It may feel over-the-top, but consider even repeating positive mantras to yourself the night before and the morning of the interview.
 Remind yourself why you’re capable, and you’ll be sure to walk in feeling ready!